Some people believe there is only one Maraschino liqueur and get confused when they see different brands on the store shelves.

 The Marasca cherries

-The term marasca is actually related to the Italian term amaro, translating to "bitter".
+The name marasca is derived from the Italian word amarasca and is related to the Italian term amaro, which translates to "bitter".
 And indeed, besides being smaller and a lot darker than other cherries, the marasca is very bitter.
-And that makes them a perfect base for a cherry liqueur as the end product won’t be overly sweet.
+That characteristic makes them a perfect base for a liqueur, as they won't make the end product overly sweet.